josueEstrada-94/Odin_Project_RPS/README.md

 # Odin_Project_RPS
-Rock, Paper and Scissors game using JavaScript
+Rock, Paper and Scissors game using JavaScript (DOM manipulation) and CSS